 The second most widely spoken native language in the world

 More than 400 million people in the world speak Spanish as a native language.
 In case you’re wondering, the first place isn’t reserved for English but for Chinese which is the world’s most widely spoken native language.
 Another curiosity is that more people in the US speak Spanish (53 million) than in Spain (47 million).
 Whatever the case, with almost 10% of people on this planet speaking Spanish, knowing this language can certainly make traveling easier.

 The longest ongoing construction project in the world

-You probably heard about Sagrada Familia, one of Barcelona’s most iconic sights.
-This UNESCO World Heritage Site was designed by Antonio Gaudi and construction work began in 1882.
+You probably heard about Sagrada Familia, one of Spain’s most impressive architectural masterpieces.
+This UNESCO World Heritage Site which is one of Barcelona’s most iconic sights was designed by Antonio Gaudi and construction work began in 1882.
 Technically, the construction still isn’t complete but that wasn’t an obstacle for Pope Benedict XVI to consecrate the cathedral in 2010.

 A green country